Recording and Sound Design

 POST PRODUCTION AND CD MASTERING

-Two Pro Tools LE systems are available for mixing and editing, along with other software for editing and processing of various kinds.
-The Waves Restoration Suite, Sony Noise Reduction 2.0, and BIAS SoundSoap2 are available for audio restoration chores.
+Pro Tools and Reaper audio DAW's are available for mixing and editing, along with other software for editing and processing of various kinds.
+Izotope RX, the Waves Restoration Suite and Sony Noise Reduction are available for audio restoration chores.
+The Har-Bal equalizer can meet virtually any EQ need.

-My main monitors are the Blue Sky System One, a powered 2.1 system that is THX approved for use in small post production suites.
+My main monitors are the Blue Sky System One, a powered 2.1 system that is THX approved for use in post production suites.
 (Skywalker Sound uses the same monitoring system in their post production rooms.)
-My room qualifies as "small".
-More than three people at one time (myself included) gets crowded.
-Acoustics are controlled by the well-known New York City principle of putting a lot of stuff on shelves for better sound dispersion.
-It actually works pretty well, and gives me a place to put my stuff, too.

 Back to Top